ronakkaoshik42/Generative_fashion/README.md

 ## Scraping

 A selenium based script was used to scroll through multiple e-commerce websites and capture the images as well as the textual description.
 The file 'scrape.py' was used for the same.
+A sample script used for scraping flipkart has been provided.
+Similar scripts have been used on Amazon and Myntra.